-- A. MPHA will analyze the verified information provided under Part III and determine the following: - 1) Eligibility of the applicant as a family; - 2) Eligibility of the applicant with respect to income limits for admission; - 3) Eligibility of the applicant and family members who are at least six years of age with respect to documenting Social Security Numbers; - 4) Qualification of the applicant with respect to the Tenant Selection Criteria located in Requirements for Admission; and - 5) Eligibility as a U.S. Citizen or having eligible non-citizen status, including mixed family status. - B. MPHA shall promptly notify applicants, who are eligible and qualify under the Tenant Selection Criteria and give an estimate of time as to when a unit may be offered. - C. MPHA shall promptly notify applicants who are ineligible and/or unqualified in writing of the basis for the determination. - Applicants who are unqualified because they do not meet the screening criteria will have an opportunity to request an informal hearing before a Hearing Panel to contest the denial determination.
-The applicant must submit a written request for an informal hearing within 10 working days of the date of the denial letter.
-The applicant should address the request to the Leasing, Occupancy and Compliance Office of MPHA at 1001 Washington Ave N; Attention: Manager of Leasing, Occupancy and Compliance.
-If the applicant does not timely request a hearing, the applicant waives the right to an informal hearing and may waive the right to further judicial review. - D. Informal hearing: An applicant who was denied housing may ask for an informal hearing. - 1) A hearing panel of two MPHA Tenants and an uninvolved staff member will conduct the hearing. - 2) The applicant has a right to: - a) have counsel or another representative at applicant's expense; - b) give evidence and oral argument; - c) refute MPHA evidence; - d) question witnesses; and - e) the opportunity to look at MPHA's applicant file or other documents that MPHA may rely upon and request a copy of these documents at their expense. - The panel will decide the case solely on the facts presented at the hearing. - 4) MPHA will notify the applicant within ten working days of the hearing panel's decision. - 5) If the applicant does not attend the scheduled hearing, the hearing panel may decide that the applicant has waived the right to a hearing.
+- A. MPHA will analyze the verified information provided under Part III and determine the following: - 1) Eligibility of the applicant as a family; - 2) Eligibility of the applicant with respect to income limits for admission; - 3) Eligibility of the applicant and family members who are at least six years of age with respect to documenting Social Security Numbers; - 4) Qualification of the applicant with respect to the Tenant Selection Criteria located in Requirements for Admission; and - 5) Eligibility as a U.S. Citizen or having eligible non-citizen status, including mixed family status. - B. MPHA shall promptly notify applicants who are eligible and qualify under the Tenant Selection Criteria and give an estimate of time as to when a unit may be offered. - C. MPHA shall promptly notify applicants who are ineligible and/or unqualified in writing of the basis for the determination. - Applicants who are unqualified because they do not meet the screening criteria will have an opportunity to request an informal hearing before a Hearing Panel to contest the denial determination.
+The applicant must submit a written request for an informal hearing within

+10 working days of the date of the denial letter.

+The applicant should address the request to: